dodgerogers/nucleus-core-ruby/README.md

 end
 ```

-`Repositories` handle interactions with the data source for a resource.
-The data access library/ORM/client is not important, just return an object that the application owns.
-Repositories yield and return  `NucleusCore::Repository::Result` objects which have `entity`, and `exception` properties assigned.
+`Repositories` handle interactions with the data source.
+The data access library/ORM/client is not important, return an object that the application owns.
+Repositories return `NucleusCore::Repository::Result` objects which have `entity`, and `exception` properties.

 ```ruby
 class OrderRepository < NucleusCore::Repository